michael-gif/cmd-custom/README.md

 - this is a custom cmd that has limited functionality, but lots of room for expansion

 ### Getting started
-1. To get started, download the py file, and run it.
+1. To get started, download the pyc file or the py file, and run it.
 2. Then type one of the following commands:

    - `help`